ted-tanner/entries-backend/Readme.md

 # TODO

+* All password hashing and validation (e.g. email validation) work should be done on a separate thread using `actix::web::block()`
 * Verify SQL injection is not possible with any endpoint
 * `CREATE DATABASE budgetapp OWNER budgetappdbuser ENCODING UTF8;`
 * `CREATE DATABASE budgetapp_test OWNER budgetappdbuser ENCODING UTF8;`